corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 )
 ```

-### Add the JSON representable
+### Extend the JSON representable

 Add parameters in the form of a `JsonRepresentable` with these components:

 * An overridden method from the `JsonRepresentable` interface: `@OverRide`.
 This is what the node will return each time the node is asked for a JSON representation of the state.
 * A `Dto` class that will be used as the template of the returned JSON file.
 This class marks all variable types as `String`.
-* A helper method that populates the template with the actual variables of the class.
+* A helper method that instantiates the data class and populates the template with the actual variables of the class.

 1. Add the JSON representable with your variables.
 All of your variables must be strings.